cksystemsteaching/selfie/README.md

 Similar to the arithmetic instructions, the `sltu` instruction only uses register addressing with `rs1`, `rs2`, and `rd` parameters and no immediate value and is thus encoded in the R-Format.

+Let us take another quick look back at selfie's profiler output above when self-compiling.
+Turns out that arithmetic instructions even together with the comparison instruction only amount to 9.32% of all executed instructions.
+Even control-flow instructions are executed slightly more often, as we see below.

 > Unsigned integer comparison is different from signed integer comparison

 There are two more things to discuss before moving on.
 Firstly, integer comparison, just like division and remainder, works differently for unsigned and signed interpretation of integers.
 We already mentioned an example in the information chapter.
 Here is another example.
 At first sight, the comparison `1 < -1` is obviously false but only if the operands are interpreted as signed integers.
 Otherwise, `1 < -1` is actually equal to `1 < UINT64_MAX` which is obviously true.
 Thus, as confusing it might be, `1 < -1` is actually true in C\*.
 However, the example does demonstrate the importance of understanding how information is encoded and operated on, which is why we show it here.